Pipeline execution flow

 • Resource management: The Snaplex node dynamically manages resources (memory, CPU, network) during execution for optimal performance and to prevent bottlenecks.
 The node collects execution metrics, such as processing time, data volume, and error rates.

 • Pipeline execution statistics: As a pipeline executes, the statistics update periodically so that you can monitor its progress.
-For more details, refer to the Snap Statistics tab View pipeline details.
+For more details, refer to the Snap Statistics tab described in the View pipeline details topic.

 Completion